troycomi/snakemake-training/4_cluster/README.md

 ## Exercise 6
 Add resources to the bwa rule.
 If you aren't sure what values to use, you can start with those in the original sbatch script.
-Don't forget threads and be sure to update the command!
+Don't forget threads and be sure to update the bwa command!

 ## Cluster execution
 With the resources specified, the only remaining changes will be to our